pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/MigrationGuides/MigratingTo0.2.md

 ## Overview

-SharingGRDB is under constant development, and we are always looking for ways to simplify the library, and make it more powerful.
+SQLiteData is under constant development, and we are always looking for ways to simplify the library, and make it more powerful.
 As such, we often need to deprecate certain APIs in favor of newer ones.
 We recommend people update their code as quickly as possible to the newest APIs, and these guides contain tips to do so.